NickCross-79/blog-app/README.txt

     Thymeleaf for form handling and validation
     A form that submits to the createBlog action, and binds the fields to a blog object Error messages for each field if there are any validation errors.

-Requirements Met:
-    - A page with a form where users have to input information
-    - must have atleast 3 fields for the user to fill out
-    - form must be validated on the server side (for every field)
-    - contents from the form should be persisted if it passes validation (saved into a database)
-    - Aesthetically pleasing website (e.x using css or frameworks)